 The preceding image illustrates the following steps:

-- The target device begins the boot process by communicating with a Provisioning Server and acquiring a license.
+- The target device begins the boot process by communicating with a provisioning server and acquiring a license.

-- The Provisioning Server checks the vDisk pool for vDisk information, which includes identifying the Provisioning Server(s) that can provide the vDisk to the target device and the path information that server should use to get to the vDisk.
-In this example, the vDisk shows that only one Provisioning Server in this site can provide the target device with the vDisk and that the vDisk physically resides on the Finance Server (shared storage at the farm level).
+- The provisioning server checks the virtual disk pool for virtual disk information, which includes identifying the servers providing the virtual disk to the target device.
+The server also verifies the path information used to get to the virtual disk.
+In this example, the virtual disk shows that only one provisioning server in this site can provide the target device with the virtual disk.
+The virtual disk physically resides on the Finance Server (shared storage at the farm level.

 Store name (logical name): bostonwin10

-Physical path to the vDisk is: C:\vDisks\
+Physical path to the virtual disk is: C:\vDisks\

-Store name (logical name): financevdisks
+Store name (logical name): FinancevDisks

-Views are represented in the Console as follows:
+Views are represented in the console as follows:

 Farm views can include any target device that exists in the farm.
-Site views can include only target devices that exist within a site.
+Site views include only target devices that exist within a site.